-The Bavarian School of Public Policy’s slogan, “Bringing Politics & Technology together” stands for addressing the political, societal, economic and technical issues of the 21st century.
+The Hochschule für Politik’s slogan, “Bringing Politics and Technology Together” stands for addressing the political, societal, economic and technical issues of the 21st century.
 This calls for future-oriented, interdisciplinary and application-centric research approaches that reach beyond the ostensible limits of specific fields of study.
 The proximity to our new host university, the Technical University of Munich, allows the Bavarian School of Public Policy to address the ramifications of technological advances and their influence on policy with a unique university research model.

 The development of technical norms and the role such standards play in international product and financial markets, in health care and in consumer protection forms the focus of research at the Chair of International Relations.
 Political aspects of international economic relationships – especially competition policy and direct investments – and the prospects and limitations of non-government development aid are further research priorities.

 The Chair of European and Global Governance investigates the causes and consequences of competence transfer to international organizations (empowerment and disempowerment processes), transparency and accountability in global economic governance processes, and old and new structures in global governance.
 A further focus topic is the role of the EU as an actor in international policymaking, as well as disintegration dynamics in international organizations.